ITS America

 The Intelligent Transportation Society of America (ITS America) is a Washington, D.C.-based membership and advocacy group for the development and deployment of intelligent transportation systems (ITS) in the United States.
 ITS America was established in 1991 as a not-for-profit organization.

 ITS America membership is composed of state and city public agencies, private companies, research institutions, and academia and includes automakers; telecommunications, traditional IT, emerging technology, consumer apps, industrial electronics, road, transit, and other transportation infrastructure operators; and the research community.

-The organization is one of the participants and hosts of the 2017 World Congress on Intelligent Transport Systems was hosted in 2022 by ITS World Congress in Los Angeles, California.
-Past ITS America Annual Meetings were held in Detroit, Michigan, and Washington, D.C.
-The 2020 ITS World Congress was cancelled due to the COVID-19 pandemic.
-The 2021 ITS America Annual Meeting was held in Charlotte, North Carolina.
+The organization is one of the participants of, and has hosted, the World Congress on Intelligent Transport Systems, an annual conference and trade show.

+Laura D. Chace has been president and CEO of ITS since 2021.